Skip to main content

 premise="You are a concise assistant.",

-max_tokens=500 # Limit each inference request to 500 tokens
+max_tokens=500 # Limit each invocation to total 500 output tokens

 )

-# For magic functions
+# For agentic functions

 async def summarize(text: str) -> str: